myappgini/lteadmin/README.md

 ## Changes

+- Add back to login button in upper menu in reset password page and new user page.

 - Add a right side control bar, ther you can changue the layout color and other things.
 You can customize this item.

 - Update to adminLTE 2.4.10